ryantd42/NY-Legislative-Git/2023/S6960A-2023/bill.md

- AGRAPH  (VI)  OF  PARAGRAPH  (1) OF SUBSECTION (C) OF SECTION 441.301 OF TITLE 42 OF THE CODE OF FEDERAL REGULATIONS AS SUCH PROVISIONS RELATE TO THE NURSING HOME TRANSITION  AND  DIVERSION  WAIVER  PROGRAM  AUTHORIZED UNDER  SECTION  1915(C)  OF THE FEDERAL SOCIAL SECURITY ACT, THE COMMIS- SIONER OF THE DEPARTMENT OF HEALTH SHALL:
+ AGRAPH  (VI)  OF  PARAGRAPH  (1) OF SUBSECTION (C) OF SECTION 441.301 OF TITLE 42 OF THE CODE OF FEDERAL REGULATIONS AS SUCH PROVISIONS RELATE TO THE NURSING HOME TRANSITION  AND  DIVERSION  WAIVER  PROGRAM  AUTHORIZED

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD10489-03-3
+  LBD10489-05-3
- S. 6960  2
+ S. 6960--A  2

+ UNDER  SECTION  1915(C)  OF THE FEDERAL SOCIAL SECURITY ACT, THE COMMIS- SIONER OF THE DEPARTMENT OF HEALTH SHALL:
   (1)  SURVEY  ALL  PARTICIPATING  WAIVER PROVIDERS, INCLUDING VOLUNTARY PROVIDERS, TO IDENTIFY LEVELS OF PREPAREDNESS TO IMPLEMENT SUCH REQUIRE- MENTS; AND
-  (2) REPORT BY JANUARY FIRST, TWO THOUSAND TWENTY-FOUR, TO THE GOVERNOR AND  THE  CHAIRS  OF THE ASSEMBLY AND SENATE COMMITTEES ON HEALTH ON THE ABILITY OF THE PROVIDER SYSTEM TO CONTINUE TO MEET THE  REQUIREMENTS  OF THIS PARAGRAPH RELATED TO CONSUMER CHOICE FOR SERVICE COORDINATION.
+  (2) REPORT BY JULY FIRST, TWO THOUSAND TWENTY-FOUR,  TO  THE  GOVERNOR AND  THE  CHAIRS  OF THE ASSEMBLY AND SENATE COMMITTEES ON HEALTH ON THE ABILITY OF THE PROVIDER SYSTEM TO CONTINUE TO MEET THE  REQUIREMENTS  OF THIS PARAGRAPH RELATED TO CONSUMER CHOICE FOR SERVICE COORDINATION.